CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 First, all change requests (Requests for Change, RfCs) must be recorded.
 So that all the necessary information is available, it is recommended to provide the applicants with a form (see the sample of a change request from the IT Baseline Protection Tools).

 This application also serves to coordinate the change (see also OPS.1.1.3.M6 Reconciliation of Change Requests).
 For example, if a change was requested to solve an existing problem, a corresponding reference to the problem, usually an entry number in a database, should also be documented.
 Not every amendment is treated as a normal change within the change process.
-Some routine changes, which are clearly circumscribed, standardized, and nonetheless subject to change, can be treated as a service request.
+Some routine changes, which are clearly circumscribed, standardized, and yet modest, can be treated as a service request.
 A service request would be, for example, to reset a password and, in terms of change management, to change a login banner of a service (the text that the service uses when connecting via the network interface).

 ** filter and accept change requests **